How To Keep Wildlife Hydrated During Drought

 3. Prevent Mosquitoes:

-It’s crucial to either use a solar bubbler (for larger tubs) or refresh water daily.
-This not only keeps the water clean for wildlife but also helps prevent mosquitoes.
+It’s crucial to either use a bubbler, fountain, or mosquito dunks or refresh water daily.
 You don’t want your water stations turning into buzzkill zones!

 By taking these simple steps to create wildlife water stations in your garden and yard, you play a vital role in preserving local wildlife during extreme drought.